-- Alzheimer's disease is a progressive disease that impacts the brain, destroying memory and thinking skills and eventually, the ability to carry out the simplest tasks of daily living.
-It is the most common cause of dementia.

-- Alzheimer's is named after Dr. Alois

-Alzheimer, a German doctor.
-In 1906, Dr.

-Alzheimer described changes in the brain

-tissue of a woman who had died of an

-unusual mental illness.
-He found

-abnormal clumps (now called amyloid

-plaques) and tangled bundles of fibers

-(now called neurofibrillary tangles).

-These plaques and tangles are now

-considered the hallmarks of Alzheimer's

-disease.

-- Alzheimer's usually starts in a region of the brain that affects recent memory, then gradually spreads to other parts of the brain.
-Although treatment can slow the progression of AD and help manage its symptoms in some people, currently there is no cure for this devastating disease.
+- Alzheimer's is named after Dr. Alois Alzheimer, a German doctor.
+In 1906, Dr. Alzheimer described changes in the brain tissue of a woman who had died of an unusual mental illness.
+He found abnormal clumps (now called amyloid plaques) and tangled bundles of fibers (now called neurofibrillary tangles).
+These plaques and tangles are now considered the hallmarks of Alzheimer's disease. - Alzheimer's disease is a progressive disease that impacts the brain, destroying memory and thinking skills and eventually, the ability to carry out the simplest tasks of daily living.
+It is the most common cause of dementia. - Alzheimer's usually starts in a region of the brain that affects recent memory, then gradually spreads to other parts of the brain.
+Although treatment may slow the progression of AD and help manage its symptoms in some people, currently there is no cure for this devastating disease.